History Files

 4th century BC

 The Celts of the La Tène culture begin expanding in all directions.
-The Boii tribe migrates into the region which forms modern Czechia, giving their name to Bohemia (itself only more recently replaced by the Czech name).
+The Boii tribe migrates into the region which forms modern Czechia, giving their name to Bohemia (still in use as a regional name).
 It may be the Boii or companion tribes which expand La Tène culture into Silesia where it stops the neighbouring Face-Urn culture from expanding.

 To the west, the Bellovaci cross the Rhine in this century, settling along the rivers Oise and Somme.
 They establish fresh sacred sites at Saint-Maur and Gournay-sur-Aronde, and later mint their own coins.
 The Votadini of eastern Britain also quickly exhibit La Tène burial styles.